 The Health Ministry Program was developed to meet the physical, emotional and spiritual needs of parishioners.
 Because healing and caring activities were part of the ministry of Jesus, they are part of the church’s ministries as well.
 Across the country, nurses are working in churches to help people improve the health of body, mind and spirit.
-As part of the church staff, these nurses provide a caring outreach by listening to needs and helping people connect with services.
+As part of the church staff, our Parish Nurse provides a caring outreach by listening to needs and helping people connect with services.

 Health Ministry Mission

 The Parish Health Ministry enhances the caring community of The Church of St. Mary and it assists members in health promotion and illness concerns.
 This ministry is the responsibility of the Parish Nurse.
 The Parish Nurse is a registered nurse who is willing to work to promote the spiritual, emotional and physical well-being of parishioners.

 A health care directive is the plan you make for future health care.
 It is sometimes called an advance directive.
 In this plan, you explain your treatment choices.
 You may also name a person to make these choices for you if you can't make them yourself.
 This person is your health care agent.